 Insurance companies have skilled legal teams working for them.
 You should, too.
 Let the experienced and knowledgeable car accident lawyers at Rosen & Ohr fight for justice for you and your family.
 Contact us now to schedule a free case consultation.

 Part of building a solid case for compensation after a car accident is determining the cause of the crash.
 There are many hazardous conditions and behaviors that can lead to a South Florida auto accident, including:

 - Driving above or below the posted speed limits

-- Distracted driving caused by a cellphone, passenger, radio or other source
+- Distracted driving caused by a cellphone, passenger, radio or another source

 - Driving under the influence of alcohol or other substances